srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 To run the network the following steps must be taken:

-	1. Run the scripts to initiate each of the network elements
+	1. Run the scripts to start each of the network elements
 	2. Run the GRC Broker to connect the UE to the eNB(s)

 The eNB that the UE connects to first is known as the Source eNB, in this case it will be eNB 1.
 The Target eNB will be eNB 2, i.e. the eNB that the UE will be transferred to.